UofT-DSI/sql/README.md

 * **Data:** Data (csv, json, etc) we'll use for importing.
 * **Homework:** Homework to be done after each module.
 * **Assignments:** Assignments.
-* **Instructors:** This folder provides guidance for Technical Facilitators and the Learning Support team on teaching methodologies and content delivery.
+* **Instructors:** This folder guides Technical Facilitators and the Learning Support team on teaching methodologies and content delivery.
 * README: This file!
 * .gitignore: Files to exclude from this folder, specified by the Technical Facilitator